yalesov/zf2-cron/README.md

 ## Retrieving logs; advanced use cases

 You can interact with individual cron jobs through the Doctrine 2 ORM API.
-The Cron module only defines a single Entity `Heartsentwined\Cron\Entity\Job`:
+The Cron module only defines a single Entity `Yalesov\Cron\Entity\Job`:

 - `id`: unique identifier for individual cron jobs
 - `code`: cron job "batch/family" identifier, as set in `Cron::register()`